-If you plan on doing any cucumber pickling this year, here’s a handy troubleshooting tip sheet listing common problems and why they happen along with some tips I found in an old cookbook.
+If you plan on doing any cucumber pickling this year, here’s a handy troubleshooting info sheet listing common problems and why they happen along with some information I found in an old cookbook.
 I’ve also included a homemade spice blend recipe at the bottom.

 - Shriveling may result from using too strong a vinegar, sugar, or salt solution at the start of the process.
 In making the very sweet or very sour varieties, it is best to start with a dilute solution and increase gradually to the desired strength.